oVirt/ovirt-node-ng/docs/book/administration.md

 **FIXME**

 - Cockpit for administration
-- All non-oVirt specific bits go to upstream
+- All non-oVirt specific bits go to their reflective upstream
 - One cockpit plugin (TBD) which holds oVirt specific bits

 ## Cockpit

-[The cockpit project](http://www.cockpit-project.org) is building a web-based UI to administrate a host.
+[The Cockpit project](http://www.cockpit-project.org) is building a web-based UI to administer a host.